butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

 * FireWall (UFW) *[**should to be manually configured for another your software**]*
 * Antivirus (ClamAV)
 * Brute Force protection (Fail2Ban)
-* Basic Telemetry Removing (ZeitGeist) and unsecure libs and pre-installed software with high and potentional risks (like, for example, Vino - VNC server for remote desktop sharing and system control or libhttp-daemon-perl - http server for perl or gdbserver - remote tool for gnome debug.
+* Basic Telemetry Removing (ZeitGeist) and unsecure libs and pre-installed software with high and potentional risks (like, for example, Vino - VNC server for a remote desktop sharing and system control or libhttp-daemon-perl - http server for perl or gdbserver - remote tool for gnome debug.
 Some software have a potentional risks (better to remove, if you don't use it, because of opening ports, for example. **Please, read the comments in the script and use only strings, that you need**)
 * Additional recomendations (about firefox plugins, sandbox for software, own latest kernel from sources for your system, etc.)

 ## How to use:
-1. Download all files
+1. Download all the files
 2. Make ubuntu-secure.sh executable with *sudo chmod +x ubuntu-secure.sh* command.
-3. **Read all code in the file and uncomment some commands, if you need them, and comment strings, which you don't want to use**, save the changes.
+3. **Read all the code lines in the file and uncomment some commands, if you need them, and comment strings, which you don't want to use**, save the changes.
 4. Execute the script from terminal: *sudo ./ubuntu-secure.sh*

 ## What to do more: